-Pull the top edge of the Rear Brick towards you, lift and remove.
+Pull the top edge of the Rear Brick forward and lift out of the Stove.

 Baffle Brick

 Lift the Baffle Brick and slide to the left.
 When the right side of the Brick clears the Baffle Support, lower the Brick into the Fire Box and remove.